oaeproject/3akai-ux/README.md

 If you would like to do UI/UX development you will need to additionally to the following:

-1 Switch to the previously created "sakai3" folder in your home folder 'cd ~/sakai3'
+1 Switch to the previously created "sakai3" folder in your home folder `cd ~/sakai3`

 2. Check out the UX code from Github, this will create a "3akai-ux" folder:
-'git clone git@github.com:oszkarnagy/3akai-ux.git'
+`git clone git@github.com:oszkarnagy/3akai-ux.git`

-3. Go to the kernel's Felix console by typing the following address into the browsers address bar:
+3. Go to the kernel's Felix console by typing the following address into the browser's address bar:
 "http://localhost:8080/system/console"

 4. Log in using "admin" for username and password

 5. Select the "Configuration" tab on the top part of the console

-6. Open up the "Apache Sling Filesystem Resource Provider" module's window (towards bottom of page)
+6. Open up the "Apache Sling Filesystem Resource Provider" module`s window (towards bottom of page)

 7. Enter "/dev" in Provider Root field, enter the path to the "dev" folder in you checked out UX code to "Filesystem Root" field , and click "Save"